thansen29/Advanced-React-Redux/README.md

+# README

 This repo includes practice code and notes for the Udemy Advanced React and Redux course.

-To get started:
-npm install
-npm start
+Go to each section and 1. npm install and 2. npm start